 Progress has already been made.
-In 2017, Pacific Birds worked with the American Bird Conservancy, Center for Natural Lands Management, Klamath Bird Observatory, and the Willamette Partnership to develop a conservation business plan that addresses the ecological, cultural and economic issues at play in oak and prairie landscapes across the Pacific Northwest.
+Pacific Birds worked with the American Bird Conservancy, Center for Natural Lands Management, Klamath Bird Observatory, and the Willamette Partnership to develop a conservation business plan that addresses the ecological, cultural and economic issues at play in oak and prairie landscapes across the Pacific Northwest.
 Prairie, Oaks and People outlines conservation objectives, offers potential strategies to achieve them, and serves as a unifying regional plan for local partners.

 We are now working with our partners to: